Our technologies are prepared to run on both Windows and Linux OS.

 SPE server can be configured do this conversion automatically in background, see Understand SPE audio converter article.

 Great tools for converting other than supported formats to supported are FFmpeg (http://www.ffmpeg.org) or SoX (http://sox.sourceforge.net/).
-Both are multiplatform software tools for MS Windows, Linux and Apple OS X. Example of usage:
+Both are multiplatform software tools for Microsoft Windows, Linux and Apple OS X. Example of usage:

 ffmpeg -i <source_audio_file_name> <output_audio_base_name>.wav

-It causes that any supported format/codec audio file will be converted to normalised WAV audio format in 16-bit PCM little-endian as it is the default system.
-For more parameters please check manual pages.
+This command converts any supported format/codec audio file to normalized WAV audio format in 16-bit PCM little-endian as it is the default system.
+For more parameters please check FFmpeg manual pages.

 sox <source_audio_file_name> -b 16 <output_audio_base_name>.wav

 -b parameter must be specified.

 Phonexia Browser application may return error “1007: Unsupported audio format” during uploading audio file.
 Please consider if your audio files are in Q: What are the supported audio formats?

 But if you need use as input audio recordings in other formats, you can configure SPE for audio automated conversion.
 As prerequisite install external tool for audio conversion.
 Recommend is